 What is a half-built bridge?

-It takes exceptional engineering, strong anchorage, and sound reinforcement to ensure that a bridge is fit for purpose.
+It takes exceptional engineering, strong anchorage, and sound reinforcement to ensure that a bridge is fit for its purpose.

 So, if you feel that you’re spending a lot of time and energy on pursuing new marketing ideas without getting the expected return on investment (ROI), we’d hazard a guess that you may have a few half-built bridges of your own.

 In business, everyone comes across a gap between where they are now and what they want in the future – the final goal.
 To truly achieve this, however, you need a strategy.

 Marketing is about building bridges that connect your brand to your target audience.

 Tactics such as Facebook ads, email marketing, trade shows, and blogging will help you to accomplish this — BUT they should be viewed as the building blocks in a carefully designed, overarching plan.